1enn0/intro-ml-with-pytorch/README.md

 #### CPU Version

-Install this if you don't know if you have a CUDA-capable GPU:
+Install this if you don't know if you have a CUDA-capable GPU.
+The training will be slower using the CPU version but there is no additional setup required.

 ```
 pipenv run pip install torch==1.7.1+cpu torchvision==0.8.2+cpu torchaudio==0.7.1 -f https://download.pytorch.org/whl/torch_stable.html